eloots/Pi-Akka-Cluster/exercise_051_cluster_singleton_akka_bootstrap_dns/README.md

 #srv-host=_management._tcp.picluster.lb.com,node-3,8558,1
 srv-host=_management._tcp.picluster.lb.com,node-4,8558,1
 ```
+- Restart `dnsmasq` to pick-up the changed configuration.
 - does the cluster form?

 5) repeat step 4) by uncommenting the line with the SRV record for `node-3` and restart `dnsmasq`.
 Observe what happens.